Diegomoro415/Restaurant/README.md

 1. Being a User, I am able to have easy navigation in order to move to each feature of the site.
 2. Being a User, I am able to see dish information(description, image and price) in order to make an informed decision.
 3. Being a User, I am able to easily find the address and location in order to view in a map the directions.
-4. Being a User, I am able to find contact information and opening hours in order to when the business is open and how to contact via phone or email.
+4. Being a User, I am able to find contact information and opening hours in order to know when the business is open and how to contact via phone or email.
 5. Being a User, I am able to find social media icons in order to follow the business social medias.
 6. Being a User, I am able to write reviews, and rating in order to share my experience with others.
 7. Being a User, I am able to edit or delete an existing review in order to update and provide my experience.